CoinClubQuincy/XRC-SHARES/README.md

 	    require(msg.value ==  100000000000000000000,"need more funds");

-	    //this call can be used in all functions that recive fees
+	    //this call can be used in all functions that recive fees address(this).call{value:  msg.value};
-	    //this will forward all funds to the receive() function address(this).call{value:  msg.value};
 	    return  true;
 	}